Report On Public Procurement Monitoring At The Ministry Of Health Supply Of Consumables For Haemodialysis

 About the chapter:

-Democratic Institute of Kosovo is the Transparency International Chapter in Kosovo.
-It strengthens citizens to demand transparency and public accountability and to engage in policy making.
+The Democratic Institute of Kosovo is the Transparency International Chapter in Kosovo.
+It empowers citizens to demand transparency and public accountability and to engage in policy-making.

 CPI Score: 37

 Global Partners:British Embassy in Pristina